 - Zero waste resources include the Zero Waste Network and TRUE Zero Waste Certification.

 - Sustainable Packaging Coalition - industry working group focused on more sustainable packaging.

 - Resources related to food waste include ReFED and Further with Food.

-Provides an overview of consumer bag legislation across the U.S., by state and local jurisdictions, including bans, taxes and requirements for both paper and plastic bags.
+Summary of consumer bag legislation by state and local jurisdictions, including bans, taxes and requirements for both paper and plastic bags.